Friday, January 30, 2026

 Thursday, January 29, 2026

-Someone asked me if a Barber is TVET.
+Someone once asked me whether barbering is TVET.

-At first, I did not know how to answer, because there are numerous angles from which the question can be approached.
-The confusion is not about barbering—it is about what TVET actually refers to.
+At first, I did not know how to answer, because the question can be approached from many different angles.
+The confusion, however, is not really about barbering.
+The confusion is about what TVET actually refers to.

-A clear starting point is this: TVET is a learning pathway (a system of education and training), not a job title.
-TVET describes organised learning that prepares people with occupational skills for the world of work.
-In global policy language, TVET can be delivered in different modes—formal (institution-based and certified), non-formal (outside the formal system), and it also connects to learning that happens in workplaces and communities.
+A clear starting point is this: TVET is a learning pathway — a system of education and training — not a job title.
+TVET refers to organised learning that prepares people with occupational and technical skills for the world of work.
+In global policy language, TVET can be delivered through different modes: formal (institution-based and certified), non-formal (outside the formal system), and it also connects to learning that takes place in workplaces and communities.
 (International Labour Organization)

 A barber, on the other hand, is an occupation.
 The occupation exists regardless of how the person learned.
 This is why the most accurate answer is not “a barber is TVET,” but: